alphagov/govuk-import-export-prototype/guide/starting-to-import/importing-goods-from-outside-eu-eea.markdown

  - name: Importing
    url: '/topic/business-and-self-employed/importing.html'
 ---
 s1.
-Check if you need a [licence to bring your goods](/guide/starting-to-import/import-licences.html) into the UK.
-If you don’t get a licence when you need one, you could be fined and your goods will be seized by customs. s2.
-Use the [Trade Tariff](/start/trade-tariff.html) to check what commodity code you need on your export documents and to find out how much import duty and VAT you’ll pay. s3.
-[Make an import declaration](/guide/import-goods-outside-eu/overview.html) to bring goods into the UK from outside the EU or EEA.
+Check if you need a [licence to bring your goods](/guide/starting-to-import/import-licences.html)or to follow special rules to bring goods into the UK. s2.Make sure you know how much import duty you’ll have to pay.
+Ask the exporter for a breakdown of costs (you can [double check  with the trade tariff]((/start/trade-tariff.html)) to see if you have a correct estimation.)

 ## Customs duties